Statics: History

-Vectors are added using the parallelogram law or the triangle law.
-Vectors contain components in orthogonal bases.
-Unit vectors i, j, and k are, by convention, along the x, y, and z axes, respectively.
+Background

 Force

 Force is the action of one body on another.
 A force is either a push or a pull, and it tends to move a body in the direction of its action.
-The action of a force is characterized by its magnitude, by the direction of its action, and by its point of application.
+The action of a force is characterized by its magnitude, by the direction of its action, and by its point of application (or point of contact).
 Thus, force is a vector quantity, because its effect depends on the direction as well as on the magnitude of the action.

 Forces are classified as either contact or body forces.
 A contact force is produced by direct physical contact; an example is the force exerted on a body by a supporting surface.
-A body force is generated by virtue of the position of a body within a force field such as a gravitational, electric, or magnetic field and is independent of contact with any other body.
-An example of a body force is the weight of a body in the Earth's gravitational field.
+A body force is generated by virtue of the position of a body within a force field such as a gravitational, electric, or magnetic field and is independent of contact with any other body; an example of a body force is the weight of a body in the Earth's gravitational field.

 Moment of a force

 In addition to the tendency to move a body in the direction of its application, a force can also tend to rotate a body about an axis.
 The axis may be any line which neither intersects nor is parallel to the line of action of the force.
-This rotational tendency is known as the moment (M) of the force.
+This rotational tendency is known as moment of force (M).
 Moment is also referred to as torque.